 - Oliver Sylvester-Bradley from The Open Co-op

-Follow along with the chat below the video and dig deeper – there are some valuable links to other articles on catalysing collaboration and related subjects.
+The chat transcript is below the video – there are some valuable links to other articles on catalysing collaboration and related subjects.

 Notes from the chat during the discussion:

 16:47:37 Nenad Maljković : Interesting article in this context (4 minute read), for later, of course 🙂 https://medium.com/enspiral-tales/a-trickle-becomes-a-river-64893418a769